meetecho/juturna/README.md

 nodes), you can implement your own nodes with ease, and share them so others can use them too.

-To know more about the Juturna internals, please refer to the documentation.
+To know more about the Juturna internals, please refer to the full documentation.

-## 5. Installation
+## Installation

 The following dependencies are required to use Juturna: